DAY 1 | WEDNESDAY, 10 SEPTEMBER 2025

 Unlocking potential within: Rethinking internal talent development & mobility

-The talent you need might already be in your organisation, if you know how to find and grow it.
-Internal talent development and mobility are emerging as critical levers for filling skills gaps faster.
-Yet many organisations still struggle to operationalise internal mobility in a way that’s strategic, equitable, and aligned to future workforce needs.
+The talent you need might already be in your organisation, if you know how to find and develop it.
+Internal talent development, mobility, and intercultural skills are increasingly vital for filling skills gaps quickly and ensuring teams work effectively across borders, especially in times of global tension and uncertainty.
+Yet many organisations still struggle to make internal mobility truly strategic, fair, and future-focused.

 Let’s come together to learn how to:

-• How to surface hidden skills and connect them to high-impact opportunities across the organisation
+• Surface hidden skills and connect them to high-impact opportunities across the organisation.

-• Enabling talent mobility by shifting focus from roles and titles to capabilities and potential.
+• Enable talent mobility by shifting the focus from roles and titles to capabilities and potential.

-• Make mobility work: Building a culture and infrastructure that supports cross-functional moves and reduces talent hoarding.
+• Build a culture and infrastructure that supports cross-functional moves and reduces talent hoarding.

-• From reactive to proactive: Using data and people analytics insights to identify mobility opportunities and future-ready talent from within.
+• Use data and people analytics to identify mobility opportunities and future-ready talent from within.

 Moderator: